Geocodio/docs/source/index.html.md

 When `destinations[]` is provided, each geocoded result will include a `destinations` array containing the distance and duration (if using `driving` mode) to each destination location.
 This is useful for finding the nearest locations to a geocoded address.

 <aside class="notice">
 See the <a href="#distance">Distance</a> section for more details on distance calculation options and dedicated distance endpoints.
-To use Geocodio's Distance endpoints, you'll need to enable access on an API key level [via the dashboard](https://dash.geocod.io/apikey).
+To use Geocodio's Distance endpoints, you'll need to enable access on an API key level <a href="https://dash.geocod.io/apikey">via the dashboard</a>.
 </aside>

 ## Batch geocoding